cnarvaezguillen/blackhacktools/README.md

 # blackhacktools
-Experimenting with condigo for hacking with Python
+Experimenting using coding for hacking with Python / spanish comment